-Rule 21(4) requires that the company shall also file an application in Form No. MGT-18 with the Regional Director along with the fee.
-A certified copy of special resolution and a copy of the notice convening the meeting including the explanatory statement shall be attached, the proof of serving the notice served to all the authorities under Rule 22(2).
+Rule 21(4) requires that the company shall also file an application in Form No. INC-18 with the Regional Director along with the fee and a certified copy of special resolution and a copy of the notice convening the meeting including the explanatory statement.
+The company shall also attach, the proof of serving the notice served to all the authorities under Rule 22(2).